Environmental Stressors Research

 My applied research program encompasses the areas of environmental physiology, and toxicology.
 Our studies are integrative in nature and move from whole organismal to cellular and molecular responses, using a wide variety of techniques.
 Much of our research is experimental, laboratory based studies but we also perform field based research using native or invasive species.
 Often our field work is associated with bringing native species into the lab.
 Our interest is in the study of aquatic species, primarily fish but we have begun to use two aquatic invertebrates, the freshwater hydra and the marine annelid Capitella tellata.
 In our fish studies, we use a wide variety of species including zebrafish, rainbow trout, arctic charr, lake and round whitefish, and yellow perch.
 By nature, the research is comparative and integrative.

-Impacts of Pharmaceuticals in the Aquatic Environment
+Impacts of Contaminants in the Aquatic Environment

 Pharmaceuticals cause histological changes in zebrafish kidney